readium/swift-toolkit/docs/Migration Guide.md

 -github "readium/r2-lcp-swift" ~> 2.2.0
 ```

 Then, rebuild the libraries using `carthage update --platform ios --use-xcframeworks --cache-builds`.
 Carthage will build all the Readium libraries and their dependencies, but you are free to add only the ones you are using as before.
-Take a look at the [README](../README.md#carthage) for more information.

 ### Using CocoaPods